-- Ownership and organisational form is also not judged to be a critical factor in ANSP performance.
-The different ownership and organisational forms that exist principally, the government department, the autonomous authority, the corporatised entity and the private sector company all have the potential to deliver superior service, as long as an appropriate governance structure is in place. - 1.3 On the other hand, greater autonomy and commercialisation of ANS has resulted in improved performance.
+- 1.3 On the other hand, greater autonomy and commercialisation of air navigation services has resulted in improved performance.
 Autonomy empowers the management to take independent decisions on issues falling within its remit, including the use of revenues from operations.
 The less government interferes in management decisions for political or socio-economic reasons, the better the ANSP will perform.
-The process of commercialisation an approach to management in which business principles are applied has helped improve the performance of air navigation service providers. - Nevertheless, the absence of competitive market forces calls for prudent governance with respect to the provider in order to avoid abuse of monopoly power.
+The process of commercialisation an approach to management in which business principles are applied has helped improve the performance of ANSPs. - Nevertheless, the absence of competitive market forces calls for prudent governance with respect to the provider in order to avoid abuse of monopoly power.
 The governance structure should therefore be designed to drive excellence in operations and is a key policy consideration when contemplating greater autonomy for the ANSP.